DON’T SAY these 10 WRONG LITERAL Translations in SPANISH

 (I don’t like talking about politics… and you?)

 Why did I use “¿y a ti?”
 And not “¿y tú?”
 Because I used the verb GUSTAR which can be tricky.
-Check out the video that Spring Spanish teacher, Juan, made about it.

 6. Moverse vs. mudarse